caiorasec/addon-mopidy-1/README.md

 ## Embedding into Home Assistant

-It is possible to embed Modipy directly into Home Assistant, allowing you to access your Modipy through the Home Assistant frontend.
+It is possible to embed mopidy directly into Home Assistant, allowing you to access your mopidy through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` component, for these purposes.